RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent: Preliminaries for Algorithmic Convergence Guarantees

-where $\nabla F(\bW(t)) \in \mathbb{R}^{M \times d} $ is defined as the gradient matrix with $i^{th}$ row given by $[\nabla f_i(\bw_i(t))]^{T} $ where $\bw_i(t)$ is the $i^{th}$ row of $ \bW(t)$ and the transition from iteration $s$ to $s+1$ happens in the iteration $sJ + J -1$ of the $t$-time scale.
-Note that the update \eqref{dst1} above involving the matrix variable $\bT(s)$ may seem redundant at first, but it significantly eases out the notations later.
-We now provide a corollary similar to Lemma \ref{geometricsupplementlemma} in Section \ref{section*vaidya1010}, which will be used later to obtain rates of consensus and convergence for the RESIST algorithm.
+The transition from iteration $s$ to $s+1$ corresponds to iteration $t = sJ + J - 1$ on the original $t$-time scale.
+Although the update \eqref{dst1} involving the auxiliary variable $\bT(s)$ may appear redundant, it significantly simplifies the subsequent analysis by allowing the algorithmic evolution to be written compactly on the $s$-time scale.
+We next present a corollary characterizing how the sequence of matrix products $\{\bQ_k(s)\}_{s \ge 0}$ approaches consensus, which will be used to establish rates of consensus and convergence for the RESIST algorithm. \looseness=-1 \begin{coro} Under Assumption~\ref{claim2} and for $J>1$, the sequence of matrices $\{\bQ_k(s)\}_{s=0}^{\infty}$ satisfies the following bound for any $i,j \in \{1,\cdots,M\}$: